 \subsection{Implementation details}

-With our method presented, we now discuss subtle yet important implementation details that are critical for the method to work.
+\paragraph{Spatially constraining the optimization.} A critical component to consider is that our optimized initial noise sample must remain within the manifold of acceptable initial noise samples.
+A naive implementation of our method, even with spectral optimization, can still lead to corruption because of the continuous frequency formulation of the optimization target---where a single frequency component affects all pixels.
+Thus, the latents corresponding to \emph{unobserved} regions, without observations to guide them, can easily diverge away from the Gaussian distribution that the denoising model expects the initial noise to follow.

-\paragraph{Masking out gradient updates.} A critical component to consider is that, our optimized initial seed noise must remain within the manifold of acceptable initial seed noises.
-A naive implementation of our idea, even with spectral optimization, can still lead to corruption because of gradient updates that `seep' into the unobserved data points, \ie, masked pixels.
-As shown in \cref{fig:masking}, if untreated, these updates cause the initial seed noise within the masked region to `drift away' causing visible artifacts such as darkening, saturation, or frame-level artifacts.
-To prevent this, we mask out gradient updates to the unobserved data points, \ie, the masked region of the latent, and preserve the ideal Gaussian-sampled distribution.
+We thus opt to \emph{freeze} latents in these regions, as they \emph{already} follow a Gaussian distribution, by masking their gradient updates.
+As shown in \cref{fig:masking}, without such treatment, optimized noise may introduce visible artifacts, especially near the border.

 \paragraph{Masking in the latent space.} Another computational bottleneck, aside from back-propagation through the denoiser or the flow estimation, is the Variational Auto-Encoder (VAE) that maps images to the latent space.
-Thanks to the robustness of our method, we find that we can safely perform all operations in the latent space, by simply filling in the masked region pixels with their nearest-neighbor colors; see \cref{fig:overview}.
-While this does not look like a proper inpainted image, we empirically find that this is sufficient.
-We compare this simple fill-in strategy against the \emph{upper-bound} performance of directly using the ground-truth image in \cref{sec:ablation}.
+Thanks to the robustness of our method, we find that we can safely perform all operations in the latent space, by simply infilling masked region pixels with their nearest-neighbor color; see \cref{fig:overview}.
+While this does not look like a proper inpainted image, we empirically find this method sufficient.
+We compare this simple infill strategy against the theoretical \emph{upper-bound} of ground-truth pixels in \cref{sec:ablation}.

-\paragraph{Other details.} We implement our method with \sdthreefive, and with \bld as the inpainter starting from our optimized initial seed noise.
-To optimize the initial seed noise, we use the Adam~\cite{kingma2017adammethodstochasticoptimization} optimizer with learning rate of 3.0, and with default parameters $\beta_1=0.9$ and $\beta_2=0.999$.
+\paragraph{Other details.} We implement our method with \sdthreefive, and with \bld as the inpainter starting from our optimized initial noise sample.
+To optimize the initial noise sample, we use the Adam~\cite{kingma2017adammethodstochasticoptimization} optimizer with a learning rate of 3.0, and with default parameters $\beta_1=0.9$ and $\beta_2=0.999$.
 We use a classifier-free guidance~\cite{ho2021classifierfree} scale of 2.0, following FLAIR~\cite{flair}.
-We set the image resolution as $1024 \times 1024$ for all our experiments to match the expected input size of SD~3.5.
+We use an image resolution of $1024 \times 1024$ for all our experiments to match the expected input size of SD~3.5.
 We also use $T=20$ for our denoiser.